 If English is not your country's first language, you will be required to provide evidence to show you meet the UK Border Agency and the University's minimum English Language requirements.
 Further details are available on our English Language Requirements webpage

 Careers / Further study

 This module can be taken as a stand-alone CPD course, or used to build up credits towards the following named postgraduate qualification by completing the module assessment:

 - PG Diploma or Masters in Transport Engineering and Planning

-On completion of the course the participant will be able to:
+On completion of this module, students are able to:

 Learning and Teaching